SuperVK/sparse-image-repr-bep/bep.typ

 // - sin(b), cos(b))$

 == Culling
-As we want to decrease the amount of Gaussians that we save, we will remove the Gaussians based on their parameters, this process we will call culling.
-The most obvious is that we would like to remove Gaussians where the color values are negligible small for all Gaussian layers.
+As we want to decrease the number of Gaussians that we save, we will remove the Gaussians based on their parameters.
+This process we will call culling.
+The most obvious is that we would like to remove Gaussians where the color values are negligibly small for all Gaussian layers.
 Formalized by
 $
 sum_j^3 c^(1,j) <= 0.05 and sum_j^3 c^(2,j) <= 0.05 and sum_j^3 c^(3,j) <= 0.05
 $.

 The other criterion is again the anisotropy of the Gaussian, as mentioned earlier.
 Formally, we do this by removing all Gaussians where
 $
  s 1 + s 2 <= 7.5
 $.

-The problem is that these Gaussians are visible, so doing this culling after all training is done, would leave some gaps in the image.
-Therefore we do this on 80% of the training, thus giving the gradient descent still some iterations to recover and fill the gaps.
+The problem is that these Gaussians are visible, so doing this culling after all training is done would leave some gaps in the image.
+Therefore, we do this on 80% of the training, thus giving the gradient descent still some iterations to recover and fill the gaps.

 = Results
-To put this into practise, we use pytorch to make use of CUDA kernels and speed up the rendering.
+To put this into practice, we use pytorch to make use of CUDA kernels and speed up the rendering.
 The source code is available at ().
-The images are constrained to 1:1 to ease the implementation, the theory can be easily scaled to any ratio.The resolution can differ, and based on the input.
-For the experiments, mostly 100x100 resolutions are used, as this is a limitation of the physical hardware where the tests were run on.
+The images are constrained to 1:1 to ease the implementation; the theory can be easily scaled to any ratio.
+The resolution can differ, depending on the input.
+For the experiments, mostly 100x100 resolutions are used, as this is a limitation of the physical hardware on which the tests were run.

-The hardware used is an `Intel(R) Core(TM) i7-10750H (12) @ z` and `NVIDIA Quadro T1000 Mobile`, on this hardware training took between 1 minute and 5 minutes.
+The hardware used is an `Intel(R) Core(TM) i7-10750H (12) @ z` and `NVIDIA Quadro T1000 Mobile`; on this hardware, training took between 1 minute and 5 minutes.
 However, this is not a goal of the project.

-In this section we will discuss the results and adaptations we have made based on the findings.
-We will first present the final product which includes all the adaptations, which we will use as our base performance to compare against.
+In this section, we will discuss the results and adaptations we have made based on the findings.
+We will first present the final product, which includes all the adaptations, which we will use as our base performance to compare against.

 #grid(